lrynek/design-patterns/sfcasts/command_intro.md

 ```

 As we keep implementing more buttons this approach will become a mess pretty quickly.
 Also,
-it would be aa maintenance nightmare and impossible to reuse the code.
+it would be a maintenance nightmare and impossible to reuse the code.

 A better approach would be to... of course!
 Implement the command pattern.
 We could encapsulate
 the logic of each button into their own *command* object.